Sensory Cascades and Pathways – Natural and Artificial Neural Networks

 Abstract

-Artificial neural networks are used to mimic the functionalities of the brain via computing systems.
+are used to mimic the functionalities of the brain via computing systems.
 This paper will first examine the general structure and function of artificial neural networks, as well as their similarities and differences to the brain’s neural network, after which they are modelled.
-Then, the essay will discuss how neural networks can be used to simulate olfaction processes by looking at the olfactory system of a fly.
+Then, the essay will discuss how neural networks can be used to simulate processes by looking at the olfactory system of a fly.
 It was found that the system rearranged itself to form a structure similar to that of a fly brain, implying that the brain is optimally designed for the process of olfaction.
-Afterwards, the paper explores how artificial neural networks are used to simulate the vision process by analyzing the design of micro aerial vehicles inspired by the flight control techniques found in honeybees.
+Afterwards, the paper explores how artificial neural networks are used to simulate the process by analyzing the design of micro aerial vehicles inspired by the flight control techniques found in honeybees.
 Finally, the paper will look at taste reception and how an artificial neural network (ANN) was used to model neural computation of tasting in rats.

 Introduction

 The brain is the most complex organ of the body, controlling functions such as thought, motor skills, vision, breathing and memory.
 Currently, our understanding of the complete functionality of the brain is quite limited.
 Hence, mimicking its intricate circuitry via computer modelling has proven to be quite difficult.
 The use of artificial neural networks comes to fruition when attempting to overcome these challenges.
 Neural networks are computing systems that take inspiration from inner workings of the brains of living beings to model the structure and flow of information.
 Through the application of machine learning, these systems attempt to process information in a similar method to the brain.
-This technology can be used for various applications, including the simulation of numerous sensory functionalities in animals such as olfaction, vision, and taste.
+This technology can be used for various applications, including the simulation of numerous sensory functionalities in such as olfaction, vision, and taste.

 Artificial Neural Networks – An Overview